rvrnjn594/high-level-design/04-non-functional system characteristics/02-reliability.md

 >
 > Example 1: A certain system may be 90% available but only reliable 80% of the time.
 >
 > Example 2: Suppose we consider our "system" the stuff inside a data center (hardware + software).
-Let's assume thid data center suffers a network failure such that no outside traffic is coming in and no insider traffic is going out.
+Let's assume this data center suffers a network failure such that no outside traffic is coming in and no insider traffic is going out.
 >  In this case, instantenous availability might be zero (bacause clients cannot reach the service) even though inside the data center, all systems are perfectly functioning (instantaneous reliability 100%).

 We use both of them (reliability and availability) in different contexts.